 |

-Slip-case designed by David Pelham for a boxed set of the four 1974 reprints. |
+Slip-case with a painting by David Pelham for a boxed set of J G Ballard reprints in 1974. |

-An American B-29 bomber lies abandoned and half-buried by the shifting sands on the slip-case while its payload – a sister to the atom bomb that destroyed Nagasaki and the mother of all UXBs – rests nose down in the sand flats of The Terminal Beach.
+An American bomber lies half-buried in the shifting sands on the slip-case while its payload – a sister to the atom bomb that destroyed Nagasaki, and the mother of all UXBs – rests nose down in the sand flats of The Terminal Beach.
 The bomb's tail-box tilts skywards like the flower of a strange fruit whose hard shell hides an exotic interior.
 In the belly of the bomb are the seeds of mass destruction, two stones of a ripening plutonium core waiting for the conditions that will trigger them to germinate.
 But unapproachable and unknowable the bomb is quantum uncertainty writ large; it is Schrödinger's cat inside Pandora's box.
 This atom bomb sitting in the sand is as surreal as the relativity of time and space or Salvador Dalí's melting clocks, for all are part of the same chain reaction.
 As mankind cowers with his fingers in his ears and his eyes squeezed shut, so the bomb and slip-cased Superfortress have their heads buried in the sand, as if in denial of this nightmarish world and the roles they have played in its creation. |

 |